Hair Loss in Men

 Androgens are hormones responsible for developing masculine characteristics and for various bodily functions, among them hair growth.
 Androgen Alopecia is a genetic predisposition in which the androgens shorten the growth cycle of scalp hair follicles.
 It probably occurs, to some degree, in all men sometime after puberty.
 However, normally thinning hair is not noticed until the late teens or early twenties.

-To understand how our clinically-proven Therapro MEDIceuticals® Thinning Hair Solutions can help break this cycle we first need to understand the three stages of hair growth as they normally occur in men.
+To understand how the clinically-proven Therapro MEDIceuticals® Thinning Hair Solutions product line can help break this cycle we first need to understand the three stages of hair growth as they normally occur in men.

 The Three Stages Of Hair Growth

 Anagen Stage: This is the most important phase in the hair's growth cycle.
 It is the growing or active phase and it varies for each individual, lasting from 2-6 years, with hairs growing 1/4 – 1/2 an inch per month.
 Hair regrowth will continue as long as the Derma Papilla (the group of cells directly below the hair follicle) continue to supply the glucose that the follicle needs for energy and to produce the amino acids that allow the body to grow new hair.
 Each hair follicle cycles 10-20 times in a lifetime.

 Catagen Stage: This is the regressive or resting period when there is no active hair growth.
 This is the stage in which the hair follicle starts to degenerate.
 This stage lasts 1-2 weeks.

 Telogen Stage: During this phase, which lasts 5-6 weeks, capillaries supplying essential growth elements to the hair follicle become inactive causing the hair to be shed.
 As a new hair begins to grow to replace it the hair follicle re-enters the Anagen Phase.

 At any given time, 90% of a healthy head of hair will be in the Anagen or growth phase and 10% in the Catagen/Telogen phase.